 They store your DNA sample indefinitely, or you can request to have it destroyed

-Good online community forums and customer service
+Active online forums and good customer service

 Geno 2.0 DNA Ancestry kits are no longer available for purchase since the public participation phase of the National Geographic Genographic project ended in late May 2019.
 According to their website, if you already purchased a kit, you may still send it in for processing “in accordance with the Terms and Conditions of sale.”
 They also say that customers will still be able to access their test results online until the end of 2020.